ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 ![image](https://user-images.githubusercontent.com/12129459/132284197-163f164c-7052-44d6-8538-0d57bc224597.png)

-When you quit that text editor, and go back to your Git Bash, you will see that the git commit has happend using your message.
+When you quit that text editor, and go back to your Git Bash, you will see that the git commit has occurred using your message.

 <hr>